Queen Anne’s Sheriff Hofmann’s Good Old Boy Style of Keystone Cops Cost Taxpayers Nearly One Million to Settle Sexual Harassment Lawsuit

 “Instead, the evidence before the Commission gives the appearance and/or impression that Mr. Hofmann found it OK so long as he was afforded the opportunity to see and/or touch Ms. Murphy-Taylor’s breasts,” the commission wrote.

-Allegations in the lawsuit included criminal assault charges against Sheriff Hofmann’s brother who lost his certification as a police officer but kept on the job by Sheriff Gary Hofmann.
+Allegations in the lawsuit included criminal assault charges against Sheriff Hofmann’s brother who lost his certification as a police officer but was kept on the job by Sheriff Gary Hofmann.

 Plaintiff, Kristy Murphy-Taylor, joined the Sheriff’s Office as a deputy sheriff in 1999.